 Lichen Planus

-Lichen Planus is a common inflammatory skin condition affecting many people.
-It typically appears as small, itchy bumps or a rash, often on the trunk, wrists, ankles, and inside the mouth.
-In some cases, it can also affect the appearance of fingernails and toenails.
+Lichen Planus is a common inflammatory skin condition that affects many people.
+It typically appears as small, itchy bumps or a rash, often found on the torso, wrists, ankles, and inside the mouth.
+In some cases, it can also impact the appearance of fingernails and toenails.
+This chronic condition is believed to be related to an immune system disorder and can cause significant discomfort and cosmetic concerns.

-At Pinnacle Dermatology, your skin is our priority and we can help you manage lichen planus.
-If you are struggling with lichen planus, schedule an appointment with a trusted Pinnacle Dermatology provider for a unique treatment plan catered to the needs of your skin.
+At Pinnacle Dermatology, your skin health is our priority.
+Our experienced dermatologists are dedicated to helping you manage lichen planus with personalized care.
+If you are struggling with lichen planus, schedule an appointment with a trusted Pinnacle Dermatology provider.
+We will create a unique treatment plan tailored to the specific needs of your skin.

 What are the Symptoms of Lichen Planus?